tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ---

 ## L10: Mon 6/23/2025 | Modules
+We begin by looking over the creative assignments from week 3 and commenting on them.

-In the first half of the lesson, we begin by working on the Pokemon Battle app from last time and we work together to refactor it using functions.
+Next, we begin by working on the Pokemon Battle app from last time and we work together to refactor it using functions.
 Refactoring is an important skill to develop.
 We can also ask our AI to refactor the program, but it is good to do it ourselves so we understnd what is happening.

-In the second half we cover
+Next, we cover
 [Chapter 7: Modules](https://openstax.org/books/introduction-python-programming/pages/7-introduction)
 of the OpenStax textbook, and we create a module for working Pokemon.
 This could be used for lots of different Pokemon style games...
 The pokemon are represented using lists of dictionaries.